jdx/mise/docs/getting-started.md

 this step is not necessary.
 You can use it to make sure `mise` is correctly setup.
 :::

-Install `node` and set it as the global default:
+As an example, here is how you can install `node` and set it as the global default:

 ```sh
 mise use --global node@22